kurator-dev/kurator/docs/content/en/docs/Cluster operator/aws-deploy.md

   The easiest way to deploy cluster on AWS with Kurator.
 ---

-In this tutorial we’ll cover the basics of how to use [Cluster API](https://cluster-api.sigs.k8s.io) and kurator cluster operator to create one or more Kubernetes clusters.
+In this tutorial we’ll cover the basics of how to use [Cluster API](https://cluster-api.sigs.k8s.io) and kurator cluster operator to create kubernetes cluster.

 ## Prerequisites